Key Takeaways

 Additionally, you need to report business activities to shareholders and the government if you own a registered business.
 Conversely, you can generally keep your activities private if you're running an unincorporated business.
 Since you don't need to answer to shareholders, you have more flexibility to decide what to do with profits in an unincorporated company.

-If you need help with your unincorporated company, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding unincorporated business meaning, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.